How to apply for a Prevention Assistance grant

 - developing and maintaining family or other personal relationships

 - accessing and engaging in work, training, education or volunteering

 - making use of necessary facilities or services in the local community including public transport, and recreational facilities or services

 - carrying out any caring responsibilities the adult has for a child

-The adult is also considered to be eligible if they can achieve two or more of the above outcomes without assistance but in doing so either
+The adult is also considered unable to achieve the above outcomes if in doing so without assistance, they:

-- endangers or is likely to endanger the health or safety of themselves or others
+- endanger or is likely to endanger the health or safety of themselves or others

-- takes significantly longer than would normally be expected
+- take significantly longer than would normally be expected